 As long as they contain a DiP or capstone, accredited on-campus & online Ed.D. programs without a dissertation carry the same weight as doctoral programs with traditional dissertations.
 There’s absolutely no difference in quality.
 The CPED consortium includes numerous prominent universities, and U.S. News & World Report highly ranks several schools with Ed.D. capstone components.
 So you have a choice.

 You may wish to consider Ed.D. programs with a traditional dissertation if you want to dig deep into original research.
 This research may not be immediately applicable to your workplace, but it will help advance educators’ understanding of an issue.
 It contributes new knowledge to the field.
 Some dissertation writers like to investigate cultural topics (e.g. Latinx learning experiences); others are interested in the effect of education in particular settings (e.g. U.S. prison system).

-If you would like to tackle a specific problem in your workplace, then we recommend you consider Ed.D. programs with a DiP or capstone project.
-As we mentioned, these doctorates are focused on applied theory & research—you will be expected to test & implement changes over the course of your degree (e.g. new education methods, curriculum changes, leadership interventions, etc.).
-Ed.D. programs with a DiP or capstone project may also contain more group work and interpersonal opportunities.
+If you would like to tackle a specific problem in your workplace, then we recommend you consider in-person or online Ed.D. programs with a DiP or capstone project.
+These doctorates are focused on applied theory & research—you will be expected to test & implement changes over the course of your degree (e.g. new education methods, curriculum changes, leadership interventions, etc.).
+Ed.D. programs without a dissertation may also contain more group work and interpersonal opportunities.

 Note: If you don’t have the capacity for a large research project at this time, you could consider pursuing an Educational Specialist (Ed.S.) degree.
 This leaves the door open for you to complete an Ed.D. completion program or All But Dissertation (ABD) program later down the track.